Itinerary of Your Journey Through Egypt

 - All meals included

 Hathor was the golden goddess of love, beauty, music, and ecstatic celebration—and the Lady of the West who welcomed the dead into her arms and eased their transition from death to new life.
+Her name means "House of Horus," for she was both mother and consort to the falcon god, and it was she who restored his sight after Seth tore out his eye.
 At Dendera, her temple still bears the grooves worn by pilgrims who scraped particles of sacred stone to drink in water or wear as amulets.
-The crypts of this temple are still visited by those seeking fertility and healing.
-From Dendera, we journey to Abydos—the holiest site in all Egypt and the cult center of Osiris—where the annual Mysteries enacted his death and rebirth, and pilgrims traveled from across the land to participate.
-The Stela of Ikhernofret records these sacred rites, which enabled the lay people to participate directly in the god's resurrection.
+The crypts beneath the temple—still visited today by those seeking fertility and healing—were places of powerful magic where dwarf amulets of Bes were obtained to aid in childbirth.
+Her priesthood practiced rites that helped form the basis of modern occult practices: healing, magic, nocturnal gatherings, and initiation into the sacred mysteries.

 - Enter the Temple of Hathor at Dendera with its famous zodiac ceiling